TiagoCoelhoFCUP/Compilers/README.md

 After this, the challenge is to convert a file written with a subset of the subset of the C code into a set of assemly instructions, kind of like a compiler, and return a working MIPS file as output.

-For example, the C code in the "test" file:
+For example, by running the PrintFuncs.c executable with the C code in the "test" file as input:

 ```C
 fun main(){